OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 #### Configure the load balancer

 The mod_jk plugin is configured via the file `/etc/libapache2-mod-jk/workers.properties`.
-In this file we define a number of workers that traffic can be directed to.
+In this file, we define a number of workers that traffic can be directed to.
 The fields in this file are documented [here](https://tomcat.apache.org/connectors-doc/reference/workers.html).

 We start by defining a worker called `loadbalancer` that will receive all of the traffic: